swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 ```shell script
 pod install
 ```
-* Don't forget to open your project using the `*.xcworkspace` instead of  `.xcodeproj` or you will get a Pods not found error.
+* *WARNING:* Don't forget to open your project using the `*.xcworkspace` instead of  `.xcodeproj` or you will get a Pods not found error.

 ### Step 2: Add Camera Permissions to *-Info.plist